 - Freedom of settle down

-belongs “to the fundamental freedom of the free movement of persons”.
-In principle, this gives an EU citizen the right to relocate within the EU and to settle and work in a freely chosen country.
+belongs “to the fundamental freedom of the free movement of persons.”
+In principle, this gives an EU citizen the right to relocate within the EU, to settle and work in a freely chosen country.

 - Freedom of trade (Gewerbefreiheit)

-is also referred to as” free entrepreneurship ” and gives you the fundamental freedom to engage in business.
-This means that everyone in all member states may establish a business if the framework conditions of the respective country are observed.
+Is also referred to as” free entrepreneurship ” and gives you the fundamental freedom to engage in business activities.
+EU citizens can establish a business in any EU state if the rules and conditions of the respective country are observed.

-- What also plays a role in opening a business by a foreigner from EU:
+- What also plays a role in opening a business by a foreigner from the EU: